Quebec & Lifestyle

 Gourmet Dinner

-To end the day beautifully, Old Quebec offers some tables worth lingering over.
+To end the day beautifully, Old Quebec offers some dining spots worth lingering at.
 Menus that change with the seasons, quality local products, an atmosphere that matches the city: refined but not stuffy.

 Comments (0)